Ngozi Okonjo-Iweala: Later career

 In June 2020, Nigerian President Muhammadu Buhari nominated Okonjo-Iweala as the country’s candidate to be director-general of the World Trade Organization (WTO).
-She later advanced to the election's final round and eventually competed with Yoo Myung-hee.
+She later advanced to the final round of the election and eventually competed with Yoo Myung-hee.
 Ahead of the vote, she received the backing of the European Union for her candidacy.
 In October 2020, the United States government indicated that it would not back Okonjo-Iweala's candidacy.
 The WTO in its formal report said that Okonjo-Iweala "clearly carried the largest support by Members in the final round; and, enjoyed broad support from Members from all levels of development and from all geographic regions and has done so throughout the process" On 5 February 2021, Yoo Myung-hee announced her withdrawal from the race in "close consultation with the United States."
 According to a statement issued from the United States Trade Representative, “The United States takes note of today’s decision by the Republic of Korea’s Trade Minister Yoo Myung-hee to withdraw her candidacy for Director General of the WTO.
 The Biden-Harris Administration is pleased to express its strong support for the candidacy of Dr. Ngozi Okonjo-Iweala as the next Director General of the WTO."
-Okonjo-Iweala was unanimously appointed as the next Director-General on 15 February.
+Okonjo-Iweala was unanimously appointed the next director-general on 15 February.
 She began her career as Director General of the WTO on 1 March 2021.

-In early 2021, Okonjo-Iweala was appointed as co-chair, alongside Tharman Shanmugaratnam and Lawrence Summers, of the G20 High Level Independent Panel (HLIP) on financing the global commons for pandemic preparedness and response and was one of the founders of the COVAX Facility, designed to get affordable vaccines to Low and Middle-Income Countries.
+In early 2021, Okonjo-Iweala was appointed co-chair, alongside Tharman Shanmugaratnam and Lawrence Summers, of the G20 High Level Independent Panel (HLIP) on financing the global commons for pandemic preparedness and response and was one of the founders of the COVAX Facility, designed to get affordable vaccines to Low and Middle-Income Countries.
 In July 2021, she joined the Multilateral Leaders Task Force on COVID-19 Vaccines, Therapeutics, and Diagnostics for Developing Countries, co-chaired by Tedros Adhanom and David Malpass.
 In January 2022, Okonjo-Iweala joined The Group of thirty (G30), an independent body of distinguished policymakers from around the world.

+In November 2024, she was reappointed to serve her second term as the director-general of the World Trade Organization (WTO).

 Personal life

 She is married to Ikemba Iweala, a neurosurgeon from Umuahia, Abia State, Nigeria.
 They have four children, including author Uzodinma Iweala.

-During her campaign to become the next Director-General of the WTO, it was revealed that Okonjo-Iweala became a US citizen in 2019 after spending several decades working and studying there.
+During her campaign to become the next director-general of the WTO (World Trade Organization), it was revealed that Okonjo-Iweala became a US citizen in 2019 after spending several decades working and studying there.
 Given the ongoing trade tensions between China and the US, analysts commented that the disclosure would be a contributing factor in shaping China’s attitude towards her.